hacdias/hacdias.com/content/posts/2020/04/08/witchs-hut/index.md

   - at://did:plc:xsx3bphrwkgeo3qnfjhzmdra/site.standard.document/3medseyk6o32g
 ---

-I decided to publish this simple house I made yesterday.
+Some years ago, I dabbled a bit with [pixel art](/2019/04/18/trying-pixel-art/).
+Yesterday, I decided to try something out again, so now I decided to publish this simple house I made yesterday.
 Certainly has a lot of problems, but I'm proud of it.
+I'll be using it for my 404 page.